-You are usually considered to have changed the use of part of your principal residence when you start to use that part for rental or business purposes.
-However, you are NOT considered to have changed its use if:
+You’re usually considered to have changed the use of part of your principal residence when you start to use that part for rental or business purposes.
+However, you are NOT considered to have changed it’s use if:

 YOU MUST MEET ALL THREE CONDITIONS TO BE CAPITAL GAIN EXEMPT when you sell your principal residence.
 The appropriate active tax plan would ensure that the exemption conditions are met in all circumstances if possible.